Texas education board approves optional Bible-infused curriculum for elementary schools

 Supporters argued the Bible is a core feature of American history and that teaching it will enrich students’ learning.

-AUSTIN, Texas (AP) — Texas would allow Bible-infused lessons in elementary schools under changes that were set for a final vote Friday and could test boundaries between religion and public education in the U.S.

-The proposed curriculum narrowly cleared a preliminary vote this week at the Texas State Board of Education, whose elected members heard hours of sometimes impassioned pleas from both supporters and critics over the material that schools could begin using next year.

-If adopted, the new Texas curriculum would follow Republican-led efforts in neighboring states to give religion more of a presence in public schools.
+The new Texas curriculum follows Republican-led efforts in neighboring states to give religion more of a presence in public schools.
 In Oklahoma, the state's education chief has ordered a copy of the Bible in every classroom, while Louisiana wants to make all of the state's public school classrooms post the Ten Commandments beginning next year.

-In Texas, it would be optional for schools to adopt the materials, but they’d receive additional funding if they do so.

-If the board advances the curriculum, Texas would be the first state to introduce Bible lessons in schools in this manner, according to Matthew Patrick Shaw, an assistant professor of public policy and education at Vanderbilt University.
+With the new curriculum, Texas would be the first state to introduce Bible lessons in schools in this manner, according to Matthew Patrick Shaw, an assistant professor of public policy and education at Vanderbilt University.

 The Texas Education Agency, which oversees public education for more than 5 million students statewide, created its own instruction materials after a law passed in 2023 by the GOP-controlled Legislature required the agency to do so.
 The lesson plans were publicly released this spring.